• Home

 Amber is a PATH, Int. certified Therapeutic Riding Instructor who started started volunteering in 2007 and gained experience working with children with Autism or ASD.
 She was inspired by the individuals she worked with that she became trained in ABA therapy in 2009.
 Amber then started teaching at a Developmental Training Center in 2010 where she was was able to gain experience working with children and adolescents that had significant social, emotional, and behavioral difficulties.
 The program adhered to principles and practices from several therapeutic approaches, including collaborative problem-solving, positive behavior supports, and trauma informed care.
 Amber has been working with horses since 2000 for both pleasure and show.
 She was certified as a therapeutic riding instructor through PATH International in 2013 which has allowed her to combine her love of teaching with horses.
 Email

-Melissa Marshall, MA, LPC, PATH Intl.
+Melissa Marshall, MA-LPC, COTA/L, PATH Intl.
 CTRI

 Psychotherapist